 The completed final inspection report and approval from the department of safety and professional services authorized inspector.

-A statement from an engineer who worked on the pool indicating that it was completed in accordance with the pool’s construction plan under s.
+A statement from a supervising construction contractor, architect or engineer who worked on the pool indicating that it was completed in accordance with the pool’s construction plan under s.
 SPS 390.05 (1) (c).

 Information, as determined by the department or its agent, indicating that the pool will be maintained and operated in compliance with applicable federal and state laws and that rules have been implemented for the operation of the pool that will protect the health, safety, and welfare of the public.